Thank you for subscribing

 What are some alternative options to building a granny flat?

-If building a granny flat doesn’t suit your needs, here are some alternative options to consider:
+If building a small second dwelling doesn’t suit your needs, here are some alternative options to consider:

 • Home extension – if you’d simply like extra space, or if you and your elderly relative don’t mind living in the same building together, a home extension can be a smart solution.
 Home extensions do require stringent council approvals, but they also can add value to you home.